postech-dao/simperby/docs/protocol_overview.md

 - The leader can choose which agenda to include in the block if there are multiple eligible agendas.
 - The leader can choose which chat chain to semifinalize.

 A *good* node should be objective to agendas; they should choose the first eligible agenda, instead of waiting until it observes another one in their personal favor.
-Similarly, a 'good' node should be objective to the chat chain semifinalization as well.
+Similarly, a *good* node should be objective to the chat chain semifinalization as well.

 As long as the selected first few leaders are honest, faithful, and even good, the network will be not only **live** but also **fair**. (note that it's always **safe** regardless of the leader's behavior; safety is guaranteed by the BFT consensus)